 Born of humble beginnings, the Clinic began operating in a cramped and weathered space donated by NCH Healthcare System in the now-demolished Grand Central Station commercial complex on Goodlette-Frank Road.
 Thanks to the generosity of contributors who donated to and advocated for the Clinic’s mission, Neighborhood Health Clinic was able to move into its current, state-of-the-art facility in 2003.

 With continued support from donors and private foundations, the Clinic further expands and enhances its services on campus, including a comprehensive dental suite, a full radiology suite, as well as housing for other specialty medical services within the Armstrong Medical Building.
 This expansion in procedures drastically reduces the inconvenience and need for patient referrals for off-campus services.
-The Van Domelen Education and Wellness Building has been the final campus expansion project and ties together the whole concept of Healthy Lifestyles, incorporating quality medical care with education, counseling and nutrition awareness.
+The Van Domelen Education and Wellness Building has been the most recent campus expansion project and ties together the whole concept of Healthy Lifestyles, incorporating quality medical care with education, counseling and nutrition awareness.